 “Kelsey always goes above and beyond on their work in the course.
 On simple activities, such as a discussion post, Kelsey does phenomenal research.
 She cites her sources and articulates her points on the post.
 She also provides great feedback to her classmates’ posts as well!
 On top of her coursework, Kelsey regularly checks in with me and updates me on her out of school activities that she participates in.
 Kelsey is an aspiring guitarist and is currently learning American Sign Language.
 She is also enrolled in an astounding EIGHT college-level courses (7 IB courses and this AP course).
 She is a wonderful student; congratulations Kelsey!” –Doug Zywiol, NCVPS AP Government and Politics instructor

 “NCVPS has really given me a sense of independence regarding learning.
 I took Honors Chemistry online last year, and I’m now taking AP U.S. Government and Politics.
-I feel like I have a really thorough understanding of these classes now because of how much work I’ve had to put in on my own.
+I feel like I have a really thorough understanding of these classes now because of how much work I’ve had to put in.
 Also, I’m now better at managing my time and effort in my face-to-face classes!” –Kelsey Q.

 Advice for Online Students